drivendataorg/cyfi/docs/docs/index.md

 41.424144,-73.206937,2023-06-22
 ```

-The feature generation for each observation is as follows:
+Satellite imagery feature generation for each observation is as follows:

 - identify relevant Sentinel-2 tiles based on
     - a bounding box of 2,000m around the sampling point